 Upcoming Microsoft Training and Events

-Generative AI and Microsoft Copilot Training for Community College Staff
+Generative AI and Microsoft Copilot Training for Community College Faculty and Staff

 National AI BILT Representation